 - Step 1) Calculate a single futures mid-price for each individual futures contract (i.e. the first three 1-month CORRA futures and the first two 3-month CORRA futures contracts) using transactions, and a random sample of executable bids and offers in the central limit order book, within an Observation Interval between 10:00 and 12:00 Eastern Time. - Step 2) If there are sufficient transactions and/or limit orders in all the necessary futures contracts to construct the curve, the Level 1 methodology will be used.
 This methodology constructs a yield curve from the transactions and limit orders and the 1- and 3-month Term CORRA will be calculated from that curve. - Step 3) If there are not sufficient transactions and/or limit orders to use the Level 1 methodology for a specific tenor (i.e. 1-month or 3-month Term CORRA), the Level 2 methodology will be used.
-This methodology is a fallback version of Term CORRA that is calculated using expanding the duration of the calculation window;
+This methodology is a fallback version of Term CORRA that is calculated using the previous day's published Term CORRA rate adjusted for any move in historical CORRA rates calculated over the specific tenor.